 Additionally, you may have worked in a fire safety organisation and completed a hazardous materials or fire rescue programme with TEEX Texas A&M’s Extension Service.
 These highly rigorous, quality training certifications may also be included in your application to enter the Accelerated Bachelor programme.

 Your professional experiences may included accredited training with the International Well Control Forum, the National Fire Protection Association or the International Institute and hold a IFE Level 5 Diploma in Fire Engineering Design or IFE Level 5 Award in Fire Investigation: Theory and Practice, for example.

 Academic Credit & Fees Schedule

 The Accelerated Bachelor is a 96-credit programme, completed after an application process that considers your previous AA degree, recognition of prior learning and industry certifications.
 Course fees may be paid per-course or in full at the start of the programme.
-The programme fees if paid in full is $3250.
-The per-course fees are as follows:
+The programme fees if paid in full is $6000.
+The per-course fees (slightly higher) are as follows:

 Application – contact us to find out more